elsa-wanderlust/marvel-frontend/README.md

 - offers avatar options at signup
 - once on 'comics to that character page' offer a button to return to all characters
 - add pagination at the bottom of the page, and scrolls up when changed
+- CSS : background, spacing, and favorite display when none